This section of the Application Guide covers:

 - you are declaring a disability or long-term health condition, as early notice will help us support you in the college admissions process if your application is successful.

-Many courses will close after the January deadline.
+Many courses will close after their December or January deadline.

 Some courses also have a March deadline.
 If you apply for this deadline, you will not be considered for Oxford scholarships.